 The ECS said to be the "master system", is unique in its primary function and plays important roles in your body well beyond the process it's named for.
 Unlike other systems, which focus on specific processes within your body, such as your digestive system, the ECS works to keep all the other systems functioning healthily.
 To put things into perspective, the main goal of the ECS is healthy homeostasis; creating balance; help the body regulate itself at an optimal level regardless of what is going on around it.

-The role of maintaining homeostasis is first and foremost for the endocannabinoid system and cbd.
-The ECS is also considered an adaptogenic system, which means it plays a role in how our bodies respond to things like anxiety, stress, and pain.
-It plays a big role in inflammation and communicates directly with parts of the body like the central nervous system and the gastrointestinal tract.
+First and foremost, the role of the endocannabinoid system is to maintain homeostasis in the body.
+The ECS is also considered an adaptogenic system, which means it plays a role in how our body responds to conditions and situations.
+It communicates directly with parts of the body like the central nervous system and the gastrointestinal tract.
 Essentially, your ECS is a key part of your body’s overall health and is found in all different parts of your body.

 Why the ECS is Crucial for Homeostasis